✦ Enhanced Edition

 Deep Dive Comprehension

-How does knowing Paul was in prison change your understanding of Philippians 4:4 — "Rejoice in the Lord always; and again I say, Rejoice"?
+How does knowing Paul was in prison change your understanding of Philippians 4:4 — "Rejoice in the Lord always.
+Again I will say, Rejoice!"?

 Reading in Literary Context